 Therefore, each fund must be tracked separately, and expenses are tracked back to a single point of origin, or segments within the chart of accounts using fund accounting.

-Because a nonprofit doesn’t have shareholders, and is a public trust, essentially owned by the public for public benefit, it uses a statement of financial position (SOP).
+One such report is the statement of financial position (SOP).
 Like a balance sheet, the SOP shows assets and liabilities.
 The difference lies in the balance once you subtract liabilities from the assets.
-Since there are no owners, it won’t show “owner’s equity”; instead the balance is called “net assets”.
+Since there are no owners, it won’t show “owner’s equity”; instead the balance is called net assets.
 The net assets are then divided into two categories: With Donor Desginations and Without Donor Designations (Restrictions).

 The net assets circle back to their point of origin, or the grant or donation it was tied to.